 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Garlic mayonnaise, or aioli, is one of America's most popular cold sauces.
 This shortcut aioli recipe has countless uses; from a super sandwich spread, to a great dip for vegetables, to a sauce for grilled seafood.
 This shortcut variation, which uses store-bought mayo instead of having you make it yourself, is pretty foolproof because there is no need to create an emulsion.
-There are many variations of this garlic mayonnaise aioli recipe, but this is a shortcut recipe that starts with premade mayonnaise, from which you can add any number of herbs and spices.
+There are many variations of this garlic mayonnaise aioli recipe, but this is a shortcut recipe that starts with store-bought mayonnaise, to which you can add any number of herbs and spices.

 - 3 cloves garlic